-In order to suppress these “wing artifacts” in later modules, it proves better to only use two gradients during t1 (one in either half), and to lengthen their duration such that the final gradient g2 provides sufficient coherence selection in the HMQC itself (Figure 6c).
-This strategy was previously described for the 15N seHSQC;[23] here we have also applied it to the HMQC with success (Figure 6e).
-This change causes no significant difference in the sensitivity of the HMQC module itself (Figure S3).
+In order to suppress these “wing artifacts” in later modules, it proves better to only use two PFGs during t1 (one in either half), and to lengthen their duration such that the final PFG g2 provides sufficient CTP selection in the HMQC module itself (Figure 6c).
+This strategy was previously described for the 15N seHSQC module;[23] here we have also applied it to the HMQC module with success (Figure 6e).
+This change causes no significant difference in the sensitivity of the resulting spectra (Figure S3).